sschmitt2/euchreLeague/ProjectPlan.md

 - [ ] List technologies, versions and how they will be used
 - [ ] Weekly journal entry
 - [ ] Write project plan
 - [ ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
-Use Balsamiq?
+Use Mockflow?
 - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4